Chegg Inc. (CHGG) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Chegg Inc. (CHGG) is $20.09, which is $4.21 above the current market price.
-The public float for CHGG is 122.77M, and currently, short sellers hold a 10.66% ratio of that float.
-The average trading volume of CHGG on March 30, 2023 was 2.90M shares.
+The average price point forecasted by analysts for Chegg Inc. (CHGG) is $20.09, which is $4.08 above the current market price.
+The public float for CHGG is 122.77M, and currently, short sellers hold a 10.66% ratio of that floaft.
+The average trading volume of CHGG on April 03, 2023 was 2.95M shares.

 CHGG’s Market Performance

-The stock of Chegg Inc. (CHGG) has seen a 4.39% increase in the past week, with a 1.76% rise in the past month, and a -36.36% fall in the past quarter.
-The volatility ratio for the week is 2.35%, and the volatility levels for the past 30 days are at 3.06% for CHGG.
-The simple moving average for the last 20 days is 0.58% for CHGG stock, with a simple moving average of -24.74% for the last 200 days.
+CHGG stock saw an increase of 3.95% in the past week, with a monthly gain of 1.62% and a quarterly increase of -36.15%.
+The volatility ratio for the week is 2.14%, and the volatility levels for the last 30 days are 2.85% for Chegg Inc. (CHGG).
+The simple moving average for the last 20 days is 1.12% for CHGG stock, with a simple moving average of -24.07% for the last 200 days.

 Analysts’ Opinion of CHGG